 The qualities of a good leader are one of the important parameters people need to develop in order to lead a successful team.
 In today’s world, whether you are running a small grocery shop with 2 to 3 employees or Deputy general manager of an R& D team, or captain of a cricket team, you need strong leadership qualities to lead them to great heights.

 If we see successful companies like Tesla, the first name that comes to mind is Elon Musk.
 He transformed Tesla into the top electric car manufacturer around the globe with his incredible leadership skills.
 So it is very clear that a great leader and the qualities are behind successful companies.

 Here we will see the top 9 qualities of a good leader we need to develop in order to be a great leader.

 I’ve learned that positive thinking and encouragement are essential for leadership and progress. – Richard M. DeVos

 Start off your day and interaction with your team in the morning sets the tone for the day.
-Whatever the situation may be whether you stuck in traffic on the way or lost the football match the previous day or received a delivery error report from clients last night.
-Morning greeting with a bright smile the face with the team creates positive energy amongst the team.
+Whatever the situation may be whether you were stuck in traffic on the way or lost the football match the previous day or received a delivery error report from clients last night.
+Morning greeting with a bright smile on the face of the team creates positive energy amongst the team.

 This will lead to quality work from your team for any kind of task due to tho the environment you just created.
 Also, people will tend to give their best even during the worst situations in front of them.
-And they will don’t mind putting extra hours to finish the task as they start trusting your qualities of leadership.
+And they will don’t mind putting in extra hours to finish the task as they start trusting your qualities of leadership.

 2. Appreciate and give feedback when required